vmleon/learning-library/analytics-library/sailgp/ml/ml.md

    ![pic1](images/transform-column.png)

-14. Choose the Prediction column.
+14. Choose the **Prediction** column.
 This is the column we will adapt.

    ![pic1](images/pred-col.png)

-15. Clear the formula, open the Expressions option at the right, and drag "Case (If)" to the formula field.
+15. Clear the formula, open the Expressions option at the right, and drag `Case (If)` to the formula field.

    ![pic1](images/drag-to-formula.png)